How do I submit a request for your services?

 What is critiquing?

 Critiquing is reading and reviewing an unpublished excerpt or manuscript.
-Usually, a critique will include a written report about the work that addresses your specific concerns while also highlighting strengths, weaknesses, and room for improvements to the manuscript.
+Usually, a critique will include a written report about the work that addresses your specific concerns while also highlighting strengths, weaknesses, and room for improvement in the manuscript.
 For more information, go here or contact me.

 What is copy editing?